 Note

-This script has been modified from the Azure Container Registry site (bash sample) as Azure Stack Hub does not yet have the ACRPULL role.
-This sample is a PowerShell script, equivalent can be written in bash.
+This script is modified from the Azure Container Registry site (bash sample) as Azure Stack Hub doesn't yet have the ACRPULL role.
+This sample is a PowerShell script.
+You can write an equivalent script in bash.
 Be sure to add the values for your system.

 # Modify for your environment.
 The ACR_NAME is the name of your Azure Container